FarmBot-Docs/farmbot-theme/v2/docs/pages/page.md

 # Callouts

+{%
+include callout.html
+type="info"
+title="Info"
-{% include callout.html type="info" title="Info" content="This callout contains multiple lines of text, showcasing the spacing between lines.
+content="This callout contains multiple lines of text, showcasing the spacing between lines.
 How does it look?
 It should look and feel consistent with body text outside of callouts.

-This callout also has multiple paragraphs, showing the spacing between paragrpahs." %}
+This callout also has multiple paragraphs, showing the spacing between paragrpahs."
+%}

+{%
+include callout.html
+type="success"
+title="Success"
-{% include callout.html type="success" title="Success" content="This callout has just a little bit of content." %}
+content="This callout has just a little bit of content and a [link](page.md)."
+%}

+{%
+include callout.html
+type="warning"
-{% include callout.html type="warning" title="Warning: this callout only has a title!" %}
+title="Warning: this callout only has a title!"
+%}

+{%
+include callout.html
+type="danger"
+title="Danger"
+%}

+{%
-{% include callout.html type="danger" title="Danger" %}
+include callout.html
+title="Callout"

-{% include callout.html title="Callout" content="This callout doesn't have a `type`." %}
+content="This callout doesn't have a `type`."
+%}

+{%
+include callout.html
-{% include callout.html content="This callout doesn't have a title." %}
+content="This callout doesn't have a title."
+%}

 # Images